 (b) any function that the person is authorised to perform on behalf of the local government.

 35A.
-Delegable functions of Minister — s.
-9.66
+Delegable functions of Minister (Act s.
+9.66)

 The Minister’s functions under the provisions of the Act that are listed in the Table to this regulation are delegable functions.